Adams Memorial Building in Derry in need of repairsBy HUNTER McGEE

-The Adams Memorial Building needs about $125,000 in roof and ceiling work, according to Public Works officials. hunter mcgee
+DERRY — The Adams Memorial Building needs about $125,000 in ceiling and roof work, according to Public Works officials.

 A structural review of the building was completed in September and revealed some major overstressing of beams.
 There was so much stress being placed on the beams that the balcony had to be closed, Mike Fowler, public works director, told councilors in a meeting last week.

 Fowler presented an update on the building and the results of the structural review.The Adams Memorial Building houses the Derry Opera House and is also home to the Greater Derry–Londonderry Chamber of Commerce and Derry Housing Authority.

 Despite the work that is needed, the building remains open, Fowler said.

 “The lower level is not in any structural deficiency that we are aware of,” Fowler said.
 “It’s primarily in the roof and ceiling components.”